BrutoolsLtd/submit-tool/README.md

 ![](/doc_imgs/red_warning1.png)

-if you continue adding files and there is at least one coming from your local root path then the submit button will be enabled but only this valid file will be processed.
+If you continue adding files and there is at least one coming from your local root path then the submit button will be enabled but only this valid file will be processed.
 ![](/doc_imgs/red_warning2.png)